tudelft3d/website/about/index.md

 permalink: /about/
 ---

 The 3D geoinformation research group is part of the [Department of Urbanism](http://www.bk.tudelft.nl/en/about-faculty/departments/urbanism/), [Faculty of Architecture and the Built Environment](http://www.bk.tudelft.nl) of the [Delft University of Technology](http://www.tudelft.nl).

-The core research of the group is geographical information (geoinformation) with a special focus on 3D modelling of cities, buildings and landscapes.
-Research areas are automated cartographic generalization, information modelling, modelling of interior of buildings and crisis management.
+Our core research focusses on the 3D modelling of cities, buildings and landscapes.
+We develop [tools]({{ "/code/" |  prepend: site.baseurl }}) to help in automated cartographic generalization, information modelling, modelling of interior of buildings and crisis management.

 ---